charbitz/High_Level_Synthesis/README.md

 ### Exercise 2:

-* Based on mean filter on image processing, optimize the given C++ loop in roder to:
+* Based on mean filter on image processing, optimize the given C++ loop in order to:

 - Parallelize a given loop of the given 1x5 mean filter function and find the best initiation interval to achieve that.
 - Leverage the memory access pattern required by the one-dimensional mean filter to modify the code to achieve a better initiation interval.